canonical/tmate-ssh-server-operator/docs/index.md

 real-time.

-This charm provides the tmate-ssh-server service, which is paired with the tmate client to provide a self-hosted ssh relay server.
+This charm provides the tmate-ssh-server service, which is paired with the tmate client to provide a self-hosted SSH relay server.

 For DevOps and SRE teams, this charm will make operating self hosted tmate-ssh-server simple and straightforward through Juju's clean interface.
 Allowing machine relations to the